Hinterland Field Archers Inc

-3.3 Arrange for the annual audit of the Club's financial statements and records and to present a financial report to the membership ay Meetings as required.
+3.3 Arrange for the annual audit of the Club's financial statements and records and to present a financial report to the membership at meetings as required.

 3.4 Be a signatory to all cheques drawn on the Club's banking account.

-5.1 Be responsible for the design, construction and maintenance of the Club range
+6.1 Be responsible for the design, construction, and maintenance of the Club ranges.

 5.4 Arbitrate on the competency of new members in the absence of the Shoot Director/Coach.

 5.5 Enforce the provisions of the constitution and By-Laws as prescribed for conduct on the Ranges.

 7.1 Establish a coaching program for all probationary Members and to coach probationary Members to a standard considered necessary before the member is permitted to shoot the Club Field Course/s.

 7.2 To coach all members as required.